Content Marketing for Law Firms

 Current Tracking – Illustrates how certain keywords are ranking on Google, Yahoo, and Bing.
 There are many tools for tracking.
 At Rocket Pilots we use Authority Labs.

 These documents and reports will help you avoid utilizing keywords that are already being used to rank your firm’s practice area pages.
 This is known as keyword cannibalization.
-If a competent professional, well versed in law firm SEO, has been working on the site, they probably have certain pages they are ranking or trying to rank in the search engine results page for pre-defined keywords.
+If a competent professional, well versed in law firm internet marketing and lawyer SEO, has been working on the site, they probably have certain pages they are ranking or trying to rank in the search engine results page for pre-defined keywords.

 Looking at the keyword research, on-page SEO document, and current keyword tracking should guide your decision when coming up with topic ideas.